-The expansion and renovations to the Acton Arena & Community Centre in Halton Hills will transform the 15 year old facility with an additional 50,000 sq. ft., of building area, a second NHL size ice pad, an open lobby with viewing to both rinks, a community room, spectator seats and exterior washrooms for use by the local sports teams.
+The expansion and renovations to the Acton Arena & Community Centre in Halton Hills transformed the 15 year old facility, with an additional 50,000 sq. ft. of building area, a second NHL size ice pad, an open lobby with viewing to both rinks, a community room, spectator seats and exterior washrooms for use by the local sports teams.

-Design approval was achieved in six months and site works construction is underway.
-Construction is to be completed in time for the commencement of the 2015/2016 winter ice season.
+Design approval was achieved in six months and site works construction was completed in time for the 2015/2016 winter season.

 Print This Post | Back to Case Stories